silverbulletmd/silverbullet/website/SETTINGS.md

 # Initial page to load when launching SB
 indexPage: "[[SilverBullet]]"

-# Load custom CSS styles from the following page
+# Load custom CSS styles from the following page, can also be an array
 customStyles: "[[STYLES]]"

 # Template related settings